Gold Trading UK Guide 2022

 Taking the above into consideration, you’ll have to create a risk management plan before you start trading gold.
 Some of the most important risk management techniques for active day traders include a risk/reward ratio, stop loss and take profit orders, and apply the One-Percent Rule.

 Gold Trading Strategies

 As with all other forms of investments, you will need to find an effective gold trading strategy to anticipate market trends.
-Here are some suggestion to help you draw up a trading plan:
+Here are some key points to keep in mind:

 The gold/silver ratio represents the amount of silver it takes in order to buy one ounce of gold.
 This tool is very popular among gold and precious metal traders as these two metals tend to have a strong correlation.
 As these two commodities have a strong correlation, the gold/silver ratio can be used as a way to determine when to buy or sell gold or when to buy or sell silver.

 Precious metals tend to move in the same direction as these assets often bought as a hedge against market risks.
 But occasionally, you’ll find a scenario where one of the precious metals is not in correlation with the rest of the group.
 It’s advisable to add all the precious metals (gold, silver, platinum, and palladium) to your watchlist and follow their price movements closely.